 Pour a Tablespoon of liquid oil (olive oil) into a glass and then add in the mineral powder.
 Blend it with a milk frother until it’s thoroughly mixed.
 Set aside for now.

 Step 3: Mix your Lye Solution

 This is the step that you need to take the most precaution.
 Pour the Sodium hydroxide (lye) crystals into the water in a well ventilated space.
 Mix together with a stainless steel spoon until the crystals are dissolved.
-There will be heat and steam — try to avoid both.
-The jug will get quite hot on the bottom and keep your face well away from the fumes.
+There will be heat and steam so be prepared.
+The jug will get hot on the bottom and keep your face well away from the steam.
+You don’t want to breathe it in.
 When mixed, set the jug of hot lye solution in a basin of water to cool.

 Step 4: Heat your Solid Oils